|Hotels & hostels|

 The first prize of El Gordo goes to a single winning number.
 In 2006 the winning number was 20297 and the prize amount was 3 million euros.
-There were 180 series’ of the number 20297,so the 3 million was paid out 180 times to a full sheet or ticket with that number.
+There were 180 series' of the number 20297, so the 3 million was paid out 180 times to a full sheet or ticket with that number.
 So the total payout to the first prize number of 180 x 3 million = 540 million euros.
-Anyone holding a tenth of a ticket, a “décimo” of the number 20297 in 2006 won the corresponding amount of the 3 million prize for each ticket in the series.
-So a “décimo” - a tenth of the number 20297 won € 300,000 in 2006.
-In 2011 however the biggest winning number will get 4 million euros so a “décimo” will be worth 400.000 euros.
-The total prize money spread across just over 15,000 winning tickets is 2,520,000,000 euros or 2500 million euros.
-Read this article about the previous years last El Gordo winning numbers (in Spanish) in La Vanguardia to see the winning numbers from 2001 to 2011 and where the winning numbers were from.
-You can also see how many prizes were won in Catalunya each year.
-By the way 2012 was the last year of un-taxed El Gordo prizes.
-From 2013 all prizes above 2500 euros will be subject to a 20% tax.
+Anyone holding a tenth of a ticket, a "décimo" of the number 20297 in 2006 won the corresponding amount of the 3 million prize for each ticket in the series.
+So a "décimo" - a tenth of the number 20297 won € 300,000 in 2006.

 Winning numbers El Gordo

 There are many superstitions and traditions about how to pick the winning number.
+A popular number in Catalonia in 2013 is the suggested date of the independence referendum in 2014 which is 9th Sep 2014 - 91114.
 Many people repeat their "lucky" numbers and certain numbers sell out quickly like the dates of weddings of celebrites etc. Or numbers that have won before.
-Many people, companies, bars, and charities buy one or more “décimos” and sell it off in parts to colleagues, friends, customers etc. Parts of “décimos” are called “participaciones.”
-In Spain when someone wins the lottery, it’s a happy ending for all.
+Many people, companies, bars, and charities buy one or more "décimos" and sell it off in parts to colleagues, friends, customers etc. Parts of "décimos" are called "participaciones."
+In Spain when someone wins the lottery, it's a happy ending for all.
 The prize money is spread around the whole family.
 You will always see TV pictures of a whole village or town neighbourhood every 22nd December dancing, hugging, kissing and drinking Cava!
 They have all won the Spanish Christmas Lottery, El Gordo!

 How to buy El Gordo tickets